mrandrewpettit/shader_library/README.md

 Additionally, you can run `make help` or `make clean` on any Makefile to use their respective functionalities.

-5. After building shaders, there is one more environment variable you need to set so the built shaders can be found by RenderMan:
+5. After building the shaders, there is one more environment variable you need to set so the built shaders can be found by RenderMan:
 - RMAN_SHADERPATH

 If you downloaded this repository to `${HOME}/shader_library` then you will want to add something like this to `~/.bash_aliases`: